 My entry at the age of twelve was CB27/81.
-I ad my Post Office licence for FM, Cobra 21.
+I had my Post Office licence for FM, Cobra 21.
 Pimped with rg213 to a 5/8 silver rod on the chimney stack.
-Hilltop location, the extra power we all used, and yes I did have a Lincoln, meant real dx even on crowded bands.
-It was our social media.
-No internet or Facebook.
+Hilltop location, the extra power we all used, and yes I did use AM and SSB, meant real dx even on crowded bands.
 Taught you how to talk to people, hold conversations.
 Telephony at it's best and sometimes worst.

-I think when you set out you may have a goal HF, VHF, Ghz.
+I think when you're first licenced there's an ambition, likely a certain HF/VHF band, QRP or DX.
 However the hobby is so diverse you are definitely going to potter around and dabble in alot of different aspects until you find your natural home.
 I am of course leaving all the normal constraints of finances, planning, QRM, location etc to one side in that broad statement.
-The club helps.
+The RSGB and club helps.

 There is another point I should now add, and I doubt there is another ham out there who would not agree.
 As much as you try to be reasonable about your hobby, once you are licensed...There is no known rehabilitation back into society.